-Some studies like “Hermann Ebbinghaus Forgetting Curve Study”, have opened boxes for strategies and techniques to reinforce the learning among the learners.
+Some studies, like “Hermann Ebbinghaus Forgetting Curve Study”, have opened the box for strategies and techniques to reinforce learning among learners.
 Such studies reveal that humans forget a significant portion of new information in just a few hours or days.
 The science of learning retention delves into how memory works and what factors can influence it.

 What is Learning Retention?